CZ-NIC/knot/doc/operation.rst

 The algorithm rollover happens when the policy :ref:`algorithm<policy_algorithm>` field is updated to a different value.

-The signing scheme rollover happens when the policy :ref:`singing scheme<policy_single-type-signing>` field is changed.
+The signing scheme rollover happens when the policy :ref:`signing scheme<policy_single-type-signing>` field is changed.

 It's also possible to change the algorithm and signing scheme in one rollover.